Michozord/Kylov_ev_solver/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-``krylovevsolver``.
-A Krylov eigenvalue solver in Python
+``krylovevsolver`` - a Krylov eigenvalue solver in Python
 =========================================================

 This Python package is designed for numerically solving eigenvalue problems of linear partial differential operators, such as the Laplacian operator.
-It utilizes the finite element method, specifically employing the ``netgen`` and ``ngsolve`` packages (see here), to define domains, boundaries, and discretize the problem.
+It utilizes the finite element method, specifically employing the ``netgen`` and ``ngsolve`` packages (see here_), to define domains, boundaries, and discretize the problem.

 .. _here: https://ngsolve.org